Don't You Want Me (Felix song): Critical reception

-Upon the release of the 1992 version, Larry Flick from Billboard found that "requisite harsh synths are tempered with a retro, Giorgio Moroder-esque electro-beat".
+Upon the release of the 1992 version, Larry Flick from Billboard magazine found that "requisite harsh synths are tempered with a retro, Giorgio Moroder-esque electro-beat".
 A reviewer from Music & Media wrote about the 1995 remix, "In the Deconstruction Classic series, here's Patrick Prins' remix interpretation of Felix's 1992 dance hit.
 It's much heavier now with souped up sequencers and percussion."
 British magazine Music Week described the first version as a "hand-waving progressive house anthem".
 Kris Needs from NME remarked its "nuclear-fuelled muscle riff", commenting, "Described as 'the keyboard riff from hell, once heard it can't be dislodged', I swear the middle breakdown where the girl comes back with that 'don'tyawantmalove?' was going to spark mass levitation at Nottingham Venus!
-James Hamilton from the RM Dance Update declared it as a "distinctive organ/synth driven" track.
+James Hamilton from the Record Mirror Dance Update declared it as a "distinctive organ/synth driven" track.

 Impact and legacy

+"Don't You Want Me" won the 1992 DMC/Mixmag Awards in the category of Best House Record at the Royal Albert Hall.

-British hardhouse and trance music record producer Jon the Dentist picked "Don't You Want Me" as one of his favourites in 1995, adding, "When this came out we finally got some technoey sounds back after two years of drongo discoey sounds.
+British hardhouse and trance music record producer Jon the Dentist named it one of his favourites in 1995, adding, "When this came out we finally got some technoey sounds back after two years of drongo discoey sounds.
 It was how I got into hardcore.
 Felix was a groundbreaker, he finally got the house back on its track."

-British magazine Mixmag ranked the song number 98 in its "100 Greatest Dance Singles Of All Time" list in 1996.
+Clubbing magazine Mixmag ranked the song number 98 in its "100 Greatest Dance Singles Of All Time" list in 1996 and included it in their "The Biggest Drops in Dance Music" in 2020.
+They wrote, "Its neon stabs perfect for cutting shapes to in a field or warehouse wherever dance music was taking hold and kicking off.
+It soups up Jomanda's vocal and launches into a universe of smiley faces, baggy fits and getting home at breakfast time."